-The TD^{2} has a right to reimbursement for travel expenses up to a maximum of CHF 600.--1) (highway taxes included), as well as free accommodation and meals during the assignment.
+The TD has a right to reimbursement for travel expenses up to a maximum of CHF 600.--1) (highway taxes included), as well as free accommodation and meals during the assignment.
 This rule also applies to agreed inspections as well as the trip to the competition (train, first class; for longer distances air fare, tourist class; or payment of a per kilometre fee of CHF 0.70 or equivalent).

-In addition a fixed daily rate of CHF 100. -- is added for the travel days to and from, as well as each day of the assignment, which includes postage charges for mailing reports, etc. Double charges (e.g. travelling home on the same day as the last race) are not permitted.
+In addition a fixed daily rate of CHF 125. - for FIS World Championships, World Cup, Continental Cup and CHF 100. - for lower level events, is added for the travel days to and from, as well as each day of the assignment, which includes postage charges for mailing reports, etc. Double charges (e.g. travelling home on the same day as the last race) are not permitted.
 If overnight accommodation during the journey to and from the assignment is necessary, this must be justified and reimbursed separately.